Dileep7589/AtliQ-Hardware-Sales-Financial-Analysis/README.md

 Insights: Variations in profit margins by region, aiding in performance assessments and strategic decisions.

 ## Overall Insights
-Customer Sales Performance:Notable growth in sales, especially in 2021 with a 304% increase.
+**Customer Sales Performance**: Notable growth in sales, especially in 2021 with a 304% increase.

-Top 10 Products: Continued strong performance of key products from 2020 to 2021.
+**Top 10 Products**: Continued strong performance of key products from 2020 to 2021.

-Market Performance vs. Target: Insights into market performance relative to sales goals.
+**Market Performance vs. Target**: Insights into market performance relative to sales goals.

-New Products in 2021: Successful introduction of new products with strong sales.
+**New Products in 2021**: Successful introduction of new products with strong sales.

-Top 5 Countries in 2021: Identification of leading markets with robust sales figures.
+**Top 5 Countries in 2021**: Identification of leading markets with robust sales figures.

-Top and Bottom 5 Products: Focus on both high-performing and underperforming products for strategic adjustments.
+**Top and Bottom 5 Products**: Focus on both high-performing and underperforming products for strategic adjustments.

-Division Level Report: Impressive growth in the PC division, with substantial revenue increases.
+**Division Level Report**: Impressive growth in the PC division, with substantial revenue increases.

-Profit and Loss Reports: Detailed assessment of financial health across various dimensions.
+**Profit and Loss Reports**: Detailed assessment of financial health across various dimensions.

-Profit and Loss Reports by Markets: Insights into profitability across different regions, informing future strategies.
+**Profit and Loss Reports by Markets**: Insights into profitability across different regions, informing future strategies.

-Gross Margin % by Quarter: Understanding of regional performance changes, aiding in decision-making.
+**Gross Margin % by Quarter**: Understanding of regional performance changes, aiding in decision-making.

 This comprehensive overview serves as a foundation for further analysis and strategy formulation at Atliq Hardware.